keel-hq/keel-website/src/v1/guide/documentation.md

 Make sure you have set `export SLACK_TOKEN=<your slack token here>` environment variable for Keel deployment.

+If you wish to specify a special channel for approval requests, supply `SLACK_APPROVALS_CHANNEL=<approvals channel name>` environment variable and then invite Keel bot to that channel.

 ### Configuring via Kubernetes deployments

 The only required configuration for Kubernetes deployment to enable approvals is to add `keel.sh/approvals: "1"` with a number (string! as the underlying type is map[string]string) of required approvals.